Banjarmasin: Transportation

 The city has 790.13 km of road, most of which have been paved with asphalt.
 It is connected to the Trans-Kalimantan Highway Southern Route, which connects it to other big cities such as Palangka Raya and Samarinda.
 Kilometer 6 Bus Terminal is the main bus terminal for the city and the province, where buses for long inter-province routes gather.
 Being old and overcrowded, the government relocated the main terminal to the newly built Kilometer 17 Bus Terminal in Gambut District, Banjar Regency.
 However, the new terminal is rarely used and many bus operators resisted the relocation because of the remoteness of the new terminal from the city center.

 Being divided by a big navigable river, speed boats on the river are also an important means of transportation within the city.
 Ride-hailing services such as Gojek and Grab are widespread.
 The city has three urban bus services, BRT Banjarbakula which connects it to the Greater Banjarmasin area and Trans Banjarmasin, which only serves the city proper.
 As with other Indonesian cities, the city has angkots (shared taxis), which have been declining rapidly because of competition from online ride-hailing services, online taxis, and new public transportation services created by the city government.
 On 22 December 2021, another urban bus system, Trans Banjarbakula, was launched which also covers the entire metropolitan area.

 The city is served by the Port of Trisakti, which is one of main ports in Indonesia and classified as class IA.
 The port has a passenger terminal for passenger ships to neighbouring islands such as Java and Sulawesi.
-The closest airport is the Syamsudin Noor International Airport, which located inside Banjarbaru city, 29 km from Banjarmasin.
+The closest airport is the Syamsudin Noor Airport, which located inside Banjarbaru city, 29 km from Banjarmasin.